National Jewish Youth Culture and Zionist Education in Germany and Palestine between the World Wars

 - the educational practices of youth aliyah in Palestinian kibbutzim and the Ben Schemen youth village after 1933 (as a comparative perspective).

-In accordance with the DFG guidelines for ensuring good scientific practice, the BBF archive is responsible for the long-term availability of the project and research data.
+In accordance with the DFG guidelines for ensuring good scientific practice, in this project as in its follow-up project, the BBF archive is responsible for the long-term availability of the project and research data.
 The collected data and the entire source corpus are transferred to the BBF, stored there in a structured manner and made available to all project participants via a suitable platform in accordance with legal requirements and contractual agreements.

 The project was funded by the DFG (German Research Foundation).